 As the story goes, during the French occupation in 1399, Portovenere was being devastated by a plague.
 Lucciardo, a local devout man, was praying in front of an image of the Virgin Mary asking for his village to be freed from the terrible disease when, suddenly, the colors of the painting lit up, gleaming.
 The plague disappeared after this miraculous event.

 Prior to the miracle – still according to pious tradition – the painting was a faded hand-drawn parchment that had washed ashore on Portovenere inside a log with other relics in 1204.
 Following the transformation, the painting was kept in the Church of San Lorenzo for it to be worshiped.

-Witnessing the White Madonna Event
+Witnessing the Madonna Bianca Event

 Don’t just read about this unmissable event or watch the video online… visit Portovenere to actually witness this traditional torchlight procession and feel a variety of emotions between sacred and profane!

 Photo credit: main image above by italianpix.wordpress.com; Madonna painting from paolonoceti.it